-1. Get close to the work before you raise a dollar.

-- Spend real time on sites.

-- Sit in on planning meetings.

-- Watch what actually derails projects.
+Get close to the work before you raise a dollar.
+Spend real time on sites.
+Sit in on planning meetings.
+Watch what actually derails projects.

-2. Start smaller than your ego wants.

-- Don't let your first experiment be your family's only house. - Don't use friends-and-family money on something you haven't done in some form before.
+Start smaller than your ego wants.
+Don't let your first experiment be your family's only house.
+Don't use friends-and-family money on something you haven't done before.

-3. Respect the lenders.

-- They are not the enemy. - If they are nervous, pay attention; they've seen more failures than you have.
+Respect the lenders.
+They are not the enemy.
+If they are nervous, pay attention - they've seen more failures than you have.

-4. Find people who have scars and listen more than you talk.

-- You don't have to copy everything they do, but you can avoid half their mistakes if you actually take them seriously.
+Find people who have scars and listen more than you talk.
+You can avoid half their mistakes if you actually take them seriously.

-5. Be clear on what kind of risk you can live with.
+Be clear on what kind of risk you can live with.
+Financially.
+Emotionally.
+In terms of time and relationships.

-- Financially.

-- Emotionally.

-- In terms of time and relationships.